 Wear Your Seatbelt

-Seatbelts have played a major part in saving lives.
+Seat belt use has played a major part in saving lives, serving as a critical safety device in motor vehicles.
 Only recently have they become a major issue and an actual required law enforced to help prevent deaths.
-Nearly 35% of all vehicle deaths are from rollover accidents and the majority of those people were not wearing their safety belts.
+More than half of vehicle fatalities involve unrestrained passengers.
+Nearly 35% of all vehicle deaths are from rollover accidents and the majority of those people were not wearing their seat belts.
+Wearing a seat belt can significantly reduce the risk of death and serious injury.
 With a simple two-second habit improvement (buckle up!), a potential 3,000 lives could be saved per year.
 That’s huge.

 Avoid Distractions

 Until technology advances to a point where cars will be truly driver-free, it’s best to avoid anything tech-related that could pose a risk to safe driving.
+Distraction and distracted driving are leading causes of crashes, contributing significantly to crash statistics and increasing the risk of injury or fatality.
 This includes texting, phone calls, and even using something like Google Maps or Waze when in motion.
 If you need to plug-in an address for directions, do it when parked and before you pull out into traffic.
 If you have a passenger, make them responsible for re-calculating your drive or pull into a parking lot to do it yourself.
 If you must take a call, utilize a Bluetooth headset or internal car speaker system.
 Many cars are equipped now with voice activation and control, which is essential in ensuring that we remain focused on safely navigating our vehicles.

 Don’t Drive Under the Influence

 In 2014, 9,967 people were killed in alcohol-impaired driving crashes.
+The legal limit for blood alcohol concentration (BAC) in most states is 0.08, which is set to help prevent impaired driving crashes and reduce fatalities.
 This is nearly one-third of all traffic-related deaths in the United States and should be taken extremely seriously.
 Please prevent yourself or others from wanting to drive under the influence.
 A cab costs much less than a DUI.
 If you suspect a person that might be impaired – call the local police.

 Obey All Speed Limits

 With people running late, slow drivers, bumper-humpers, and those Fast & Furious movies that bring out the worst in all of us drivers, it’s hard to obey the speed limit all the time.
 We get it.
 But in 2014, there were over 9,262 death related accidents from speeding in a vehicle.
+Higher travel speeds are associated with increased accident rates and more severe outcomes, as faster-moving vehicles have less time to react and collisions tend to be more serious.
 With the few seconds or minutes you save, it’s seriously not worth it.

 Despite all this, you may still find yourself in an accident.
 What do you do then?
 Download our free ebook, 7 Mistakes Accident Victims in Washington Make and How to Avoid Them.
 Elsner Law Firm is here to help.
 If you have a personal injury claim related to an accident, give us a call today.